arangodb/docs/3.8/arangosearch-analyzers.md

 - `text`: tokenize into words, optionally with stemming, normalization, stop-word filtering and edge n-gram generation
 - `pipeline`: for chaining multiple Analyzers
-- `geojson`: breaking up GeoJSON object a set of indexable tokens
+- `geojson`: breaks up a GeoJSON object into a set of indexable tokens
-- `geopoint`: breaking up JSON object describing a GEO point into a set of indexable tokens
+- `geopoint`: breaks up a JSON object describing a coordinate into a set of indexable tokens

 Available normalizations are case conversion and accent removal (conversion of characters with diacritical marks to the base characters).